seacunilever/mlchem/README.md

 desc_df = descriptors.get_rdkitDesc([mol1, mol2],include_3D=True)
 ```

-More examples in the **examples** folder.
+More examples in the [examples](https://github.com/seacunilever/mlchem/tree/master/examples) folder.

 ## Contributing

 We welcome contributions to **mlchem**.
 Users are free to propose new functionalities, flag new bugs, fix old bugs and issue pull requests.
+Please consult the guide (work in progress) on how to properly submit pull requests.

 ## Third-Party Dependencies